orbcode/orbuculum/README.md

 reported as 'Unknown'.

 As with Orbcat there can be any number of instances of orbtop running at the same time, which might be useful to perform sampling over different time horizons.
-Orbtop needs the `addr2line` utility which will look for on the current path.
-A location for it can also be specified explicitly.
 A typical invocation line for orbtop would be;

-`orbtop -a ~/bin/armgcc/bin/arm-none-eabi-addr2line -e ~/Develop/STM32F103-skel/ofiles/firmware.elf`
+`orbtop -e ~/Develop/STM32F103-skel/ofiles/firmware.elf`

 ...the pointer to the elf file is always needed for orbtop to be able to recover symbols from.

 Command line options for orbtop are;

- `-a`: Set location for addr2line for occasions where it cannot be found on the command line (defaults to
-       looking for a program called addr2line).

  `-e`: Set elf file for recovery of program symbols.